stanfordLINQS/Qubit-Discovery/tutorials/parallel_optimization.md

 This document provides a tutorial on using the programs in the [`scripts/`](../scripts/) directory to run replicable parallelized optimization of circuits using the [`qubit_discovery`](../qubit_discovery) package.

-The following pipeline has been used in [TODO]() to run optimization on Stanford's [Sherlock](https://www.sherlock.stanford.edu/) HPC cluster.
+The following pipeline has been used in [arXiv:2408.12704](https://arxiv.org/abs/2408.12704) to run optimization on Stanford's [Sherlock](https://www.sherlock.stanford.edu/) HPC cluster.

 ## 1. Creating a YAML file